mmu-webdesign/Level4-web-term-1/HTML/html01/01-introduction.md

 <!-- div class="exercise" -->

-## Exercise - Looking at structure
+## To do - Looking at page structure

 > Take a quick look through one of Trent Walton's articles, [Device Agnostic](https://trentwalton.com/2014/03/10/device-agnostic/).